 "Videos from a concert held in Southampton on Saturday show egregious social distancing violations," tweeted Governor Cuomo on Monday, his stern message accompanying a video from the music event showing a crowd of fans enjoying the festivities.

 "I am appalled.
 The Department of Health will conduct an investigation," he wrote.
 "We have no tolerance for the illegal & reckless endangerment of public health."

-But In the Know Experiences, the organizers of the benefit concert, are pushing back against claims that the event violated state-mandated social distancing protocol.
-Actually, the organizers told Billboard, the concert attendees followed very specific rules.
+But In the Know Experiences, the organisers of the benefit concert, are pushing back against claims that the event violated state-mandated social distancing protocol.
+Actually, the organisers told Billboard, the concert attendees followed very specific rules.
 Before they were able to purchases tickets to the event, guests were required to fill out an online form about their health history.
 Upon arriving at the concert, attendees had their temperatures taken and were given free face masks.
 They were also grouped in specific areas and discouraged from moving about.

-"The video that everyone is talking about was taken from an angle that doesn’t properly convey how careful we were to follow the guidelines created by the CDC," read an official statement from the organizers. "'We did everything in our power to enforce New York’s social distancing guidelines and collaborated with all state and local health officials to keep everyone safe."
+"The video that everyone is talking about was taken from an angle that doesn’t properly convey how careful we were to follow the guidelines created by the CDC," read an official statement from the organisers. "'We did everything in our power to enforce New York’s social distancing guidelines and collaborated with all state and local health officials to keep everyone safe."